vuejs/vuepress/packages/docs/docs/guide/getting-started.md

 By now, you should have a basic but functional VuePress documentation site.
 Next, learn about VuePress' recommended [directory structure](directory-structure.html) and the basics of [configuration](basic-config.html) in VuePress.

-You can also use [static assests](assets.html), [markdown extensions](markdown.html) and [Vue Component](using-vue.html) your VuePress documentation.
+Once you're familiar with those concepts mentioned above, learn about how to manage your content with [static assests](assets.html), [markdown extensions](markdown.html) and [vue components](using-vue.html).

-When your documentation site start to take shape, you should also check out VuePress multi-language support at [Internationalization](i18n.html) and guides on how to [deploy](deploy.html) to popular services.
+And when your documentation site start to take shape, check out the [multi-language support](i18n.html) and guides for [deploying](deploy.html) your site to popular services.